How CBT Therapy Helps with Anxiety and Depression in Boulder, CO

 • "I'm going to embarrass myself."

-These thoughts often feel factual, even when they’re exaggerated or unlikely.
-CBT teaches you how to examine these thoughts more objectively and develop more balanced, realistic perspectives.
+These thoughts can be mistaken as facts, even when they are exaggerated or unlikely.
+CBT teaches you to examine them more objectively and build more balanced, realistic perspectives.

 Reducing Avoidance Behaviors

-Avoidance is one of the biggest drivers of anxiety.
-CBT helps individuals gradually face feared situations in manageable ways, reducing the brain’s alarm response over time.
+Avoidance is one of the most powerful drivers of anxiety.
+CBT helps people gradually face feared situations in manageable steps, reducing the brain's alarm response over time.

-For example, someone with social anxiety may slowly practice engaging in conversations instead of avoiding them altogether.
-Through repeated experiences, the brain learns that anxiety is uncomfortable—but not dangerous.
+Someone with social anxiety, for example, might slowly practice engaging in conversations rather than avoiding them altogether.
+Through repeated exposure, the brain learns that anxiety is uncomfortable -- but not dangerous.

 Building Coping Skills